How Much Will Insurance Cost for My Small Business?

 Most businesses that employ workers are obligated by law to purchase a workers compensation policy.
 The premium you pay for workers compensation insurance depends on the classifications assigned to your business, the rate charged for each classification, your payroll, and your experience modifier.
 Rates vary widely from state to state.
-For instance, the average cost of insurance per $100 pf payroll is about $2.74 in Alaska, $1.77 in Wisconsin, and $.76 in Massachusetts.
-Neighboring states can have very different average costs.

-An umbrella "sits on top" of your general liability, auto liability, and employers liability coverages.
+A commercial umbrella "sits on top" of your general liability, auto liability, and employers liability coverages.
 When shopping for an umbrella, look for a policy that provides both excess limits and broader coverage than your primary policies.
 The premium you pay for an umbrella is largely determined by the nature of your business and the limit you purchase.

 Insureon's customers pay a median annual premium of $900 for an umbrella.
 The premium varies by industry.
 Building designers pay the most ($1,601) while personal care businesses pay the least ($478).
 Many businesses buy standard limits of $1 million per occurrence and $2 million aggregate.